Gallery Activities

 Each of these activities can be used to aid young students’ exploration of the museum’s galleries during a self-guided visit or before or after a school program.
 Each activity takes between 10 and 30 minutes to complete, depending on the interest of the students.

-Colors around Me
+Colors Around Me

 On the Move!

 Animals have many different ways of getting from one place to another.
-Students learn some of the ways animals move as they find and draw animals that swim,
+Students learn some of the ways animals move as they find and draw animals that swim, fly, and walk on two or four legs.

 Under Cover